ptiwari6239/Shell_Scripting/README.md

 ---

-## To run any script , we first have to change the permission to execute by
+**To run any script , we first have to change the permission to execute by any one command**
- any one command
+---
 ``chmod u+x <script_name>``

 ``chmod 777 <script_name>``

+---